23 June, 2021

 In our penetration testing engagements, we seek to understand why our client has availed of our services so that we can make appropriate modifications to suit their business requirements.
 Over the years, we have come to an understanding that an organization outsources penetration testing exercises:

-- To demonstrate their commitment to information security by conducting third-party exercises
+- To demonstrate their commitment to information security by conducting 3rd party exercises;

-- To conduct comprehensive security testing exercises by allowing a third party to perform security tests on their systems, just like the attackers would do.
+- To conduct third party security testing by allowing offensive security exercises to be conducted on their systems, just like the attackers would do.

 Third-party penetration testing engagement: The basics